guildai/guildai/guild/tests/numeric-run-ids.md

 # Numeric Run IDs

-These tests settle are intended to settle once and for all time the nagging problem of handling partial run IDs that look like numbers.
+These tests settle once and for all the nagging problem of handling partial run IDs that look like numbers.

 Run IDs are specified as flag values for required runs.
 If the standard YAML decoder is used for run IDs, it's possible that the